Nehr/CraftMechtechChips/README.md

 Unlock the ability to craft mechtech chips through research after you've studied the chips.
 Instead of fighting the same bosses over and over again in order to get mechtech chips this mod gives you the option to also craft them.

+### AlphaMechs support

+Now also supports crafting the new mech tech chips added in AlphaMechs: Hyper-linkage chip (tier 4), Stellar processing chip (tier 5) and Quantum matrix chip (tier 6)!
+If you're using AlphaMechs make sure this mod is loaded after/placed below AlphaMechs in the mod load order.

 ## In-game values
 ### Research time
 Requires Multi analyzer.